“There is nothing I like better than to share my enthusiasm for books and writing with children.”

 Catch The Rhythm

 Using poetry, spoken language, books, and song, participants will catch the rhythm of language.
 We’ll write it, draw it, move it, clap it, sing it and drum it!

 (Gr.
 K-3, wkshop or assembly)

 How Life Inspires Stories

 How do authors take real life events and turn them into books?
-In this assembly, Alice will explain how she got the ideas for her books and developed them.
-Students will develop their own group story, meet Cookie, the guinea pig who is the star of Eliza’s Kindergarten Pet, and share several of Alice’s books interactively using music and hand motions.
+In this assembly, Alice will explain how authors turn life into story, how she has taken ideas from her life and developed them into books, and how students can create stories from events in their lives as well.
+Participants will develop their own group story and share several of Alice’s books interactively using music and hand motions.
 (Gr.
 K-5 assembly – content will be adapted to fit age range of audience)

 What’s So Funny

 From outrageous characters and silly situations to pure nonsense, we’ll explore humor in writing and practice the skills you need to make your writing funny.